ndegheselle/Fantoche-automation/Automation/readme.md

 # Apis

 - Handle auth with JWT and refresh tokens
-- Use openapi to allow clients
+- Use openapi for the supervisor document
+- Communicate with workers (supervisor, client) with a redis database

 Supervisor :
 - Select worker based on available, queue size and other worker parameters
-- Connect to the redis server to get the server update
+- Connect to the redis server to get the available workers

 Worker :
 - Register itself on startup